ghi-electronics/Documentation/endpoint/tutorials/graphics.md

 ## VNC

 VNC (Virtual Network Computing) is a simple remote desktop that with available terminals supported by major operating systems.
-It is covered [here](vnc.md).